 You also meet one of the following three eligibility types:

 You hold, or are listed as a dependent, on a current concession card.

 Your house and school are both in a rural area and you are attending your local intake area school and there is only a fare charging bus service available.

 Intake area school means the school in the same intake area as your house.
 An intake area is the geographical boundary that surrounds each government primary and combined (district) school.
 Sometimes called school ‘catchments’ or ‘home areas’, intake areas are set by the Department of Education.

 You are under a Care and Protection Order.
 When you apply you must include a letter from your Case Manager on official letterhead.

 To be eligible for a Student Bus Pass For Free Transfer you must be

 You must also need to use more than one bus to travel between home and school and/or school and home.
 The buses must be operated by different companies, and all charge a fare.

-To be eligible for a Special Circumstance Bus Pass you must be
+To be eligible for a Special Circumstance Bus Pass, for discounted or free travel, you must be:

 You must also not have had the opportunity to complete the equivalent of two years post year 10 study due to circumstances beyond your control.